-The following five projects were also submitted by Benicia; however, they lack sufficient detail for consideration as a TSC candidate project at this time.
-They have been placed of the "watch list" for consideration in future TSC Plan updates as more information becomes available.
+The following five projects were also submitted by Benicia; however, they lack sufficient detail for consideration as a PDA candidate project at this time.
+They have been placed of the "watch list" for consideration in future PDA Plan updates as more information becomes available.

-Pedestrian Improvements, Benicia Industrial Park
+Bicycle/Pedestrian Improvements, Benicia Industrial Park

 Project Description: Collectors and local streets throughout the Benicia Industrial Park lack sidewalks for safe employee and visitor navigation between sites and throughout the industrial park.
 This project would provide proper sidewalks along all streets.
+The Benicia Industrial Park was approved for PDA Planning funds to look at transportation and land use synergy, including access to I-680 and the proposed transit station.
+The plan will also look at pedestrian and bicycle circulation.